 Public Power Frustrated with Latest Litigation by State of Oregon

 - On August 11, 2021, OMEU joined over 70 electric utilities and associations asking Governor Kate Brown withdraw the State’s request for a preliminary injunction calling for more spill at federal dams.
-If the District Court orders anything close to what Oregon demands, it will could cost ratepayers over $100 million per year, increase greenhouse gas emissions, and led to system blackouts.
+If the District Court orders anything close to what Oregon demands, it will cost ratepayers over $100 million per year, increase greenhouse gas emissions, and lead to system blackouts.

 Dear Governor Brown:

 We are writing regarding your Administration’s July 16th Federal District Court preliminary injunction filing and asking that Oregon put this matter on hold to give the Columbia Basin Collaborative, that you helped start, a chance to solve what decades of endless litigation have not.